 The estimation of claims incurred but not reported ("IBNR") is generally subject to a greater degree of uncertainty than the estimation of the cost of settling claims already notified to the Syndicate, where more information about the claim event is generally available.
 Claims IBNR may often not be apparent to the insured until many years after the event giving rise to the claim has happened.
 Classes of business where IBNR proportion of the total reserve is high will typically display greater variation between initial estimates and final outcomes because of the greater degree of difficulty of estimating these reserves.
 Classes of business where claims are typically reported relatively quickly after the claim event tend to display lower levels of volatility.
 This uncertainty varies between classes written by the Syndicate, but is typically highest for those classes where there are significant delays in the settlement of the final claims amount, more specifically from Liability and other long-tail direct and long-tailed reinsurance classes.
-In calculating the estimated cost of unpaid claims, the Syndicate uses a variety of estimation techniques, generally based upon statistical analyses of historical experience.
+In calculating the estimated cost of unpaid claims, the Syndicate uses a variety of estimation techniques, generally based upon statistical analyses of historical experience, which assumes that the development pattern of the current claims will be consistent with past experience.
 Allowance is made, however, for changes or uncertainties which create distortion in the underlying statistics or which might cause the cost of unsettled claims to increase or reduce when compared with the cost of previously settled claims including:

-- changes in syndicate processes which might accelerate or slow down the development and/or recording

-of paid or incurred claims compared with the statistics from previous periods;
+- changes in syndicate processes which might accelerate or slow down the development and/or recording of paid or incurred claims compared with the statistics from previous periods;

 - changes in the legal environment;

 - the effects of inflation;

 - changes in the mix of business;

 - changes in underlying terms and conditions;

 - the impact of large losses; and

 - movements in industry benchmarks.